My Dinner

 • Prepare the stock/broth.

 • Peel the onion and chop up into cubes.
-Put them in the hot broth to take away its sharpness.
+Fry the onions on a low heat for approximatley 10 minutes.

-• Stir in the mustard and gherkin water with the broth until combined.
+• Stir in the mustard (affiliate link) and vinegar, sugar with the broth until combined.

-• Chop the dill finely and cube the pickled gherkins.
+• Chop the dill finely and cube the pickled gherkins (affiliate link).
 Peel the eggs and slice into cubes.

 • Once the potatoes are boiled, peel them and then slice them into bitesize pieces.

-• While the potatoes are are still warm, place them in a large salad bowl and pour over the still warm stock/broth mixture.
+• While the potatoes are still warm, place them in a large salad bowl and pour over the still-warm stock/broth mixture.
+Stir and season with salt and pepper to taste.

 • Add the gherkins and eggs and leave the rest for approximately 2 hours.
 You can leave it in the fridge or leave to rest at room temperature.

-• Before serving add the mayonnaise to the salad.
+• Before serving add the mayonnaise (affiliate link) and yoghurt to the salad.
+Lastly add in the dill and mix into the salad.

 Nutrition